angular/angular/aio/README.md

 Everything in this folder is part of the documentation project.
 This includes:

-* the web site for displaying the documentation
+* the web site for displaying the documentation.
 * the dgeni configuration for converting source files to rendered files that can be viewed in the web site.
 * the tooling for setting up examples for development; and generating live-example and zip files from the examples.